 “I knew it Sheryl!
 I knew you will do it!
 Is she the person you will trade for me?”

-Yes, and how I’m I supposed to do this?
+“Yes, and how I’m I supposed to do this?”
 I spoke.

 Leann placed her hands on my chest like calling the powers of the red stone and then said; “scambio alchemico”

 I could see how she started to fade from where she was, taking the place of the defiant woman while she rejoiced in such a distorted laugh that it looked evil.
+She spoke those words in Italian, signifying a profound exchange had occurred, a distortion of fate I had agreed to.

 “Are you ok Leann?”
-I asked, the defiant woman looked afraid and said; you don’t know what you are releasing, that isn’t your friend anymore!
-This basement is another circle of hell!
+I asked, the defiant woman looked afraid and said; “you don’t know what you are releasing, that isn’t your friend anymore!
+This basement is another circle of hell!”

 I got scared, I have never seen Leann behave like that, she was showing signs of madness all over, she was released but didn’t look like her anymore, she looked evil, it’s like I freed something that wasn’t meant to be freed but all of a sudden, she went back to how I remembered her.

+But now, in the fiery depths of the prison where now the defiant woman will remain, laments could be heard, the eerie noise of an unseen creature drew nearer, its unsettling presence closing in behind the vulnerable woman.
+I felt I had made a terrible mistake, her body will be now what mine was, a feast for the hungry demons, a regular woman with no defense.

+On the other hand, Leann showed a sinister face of satisfaction and even spoke without a hint of remorse:

-“Omg Sheryl, thank you, you are definitely a great friend and seems you have an entourage, that is awesome!
+“Thank you Sheryl, you are definitely a great friend and seems you have an entourage, that is awesome!
 Let’s get the hell out of here!”

 Honestly, I was worried, it’s like a different version of her like demonic or just a side I have never seen of her, but at least I had her back, that was the plan behind all this.

-I told the women to go, after thanking them for being there for me,
+After thanking them for being there for me, they had nowhere to live so I guided them to the only place I could think of, Leann’s old house, at least as a temporary place.

 I brought Leann back with me to my house and she just seemed normal, nonetheless, what I saw in that basement wasn’t her at all.